penrose/penrose/packages/docs-site/blog/bloom.md

 });
 ```

-This next diagram reflects a ray off a mirror from one point to another.
+The next diagram reflects a ray off a mirror from one point to another.
 To be physically realistic, the angle between
 the incoming ray and mirror must be the same as the angle between the outgoing ray and the mirror.
 Try dragging the start and endpoints around, and watch how this property is maintained: